 \section{Excitation spectrum}

 We now turn to the dynamics of the localized component, restricting for simplicity to close-to-equilibrium phenomena.
 This problem goes by essence beyond the Townes soliton physics.
 Indeed it is known that the Townes soliton associated to Eq.\,\eqref{eq:cubic_time} does not possess any localized mode with non-zero frequency \footnote{There always exists localized modes with zero frequency that are generated by the symmetries of Eqs.\,\eqref{eq:twocomp_time} and which we ignore in the following \cite{1991_malkin}}.
 More dramatically, some arbitrarily small deformations, such as the multiplication by a phase factor $e^{\mi \alpha r^2}$ with $\alpha\to 0$, may lead to a collapse of the soliton.

 For the two-component system of interest here, a natural approach to determine its excitation spectrum is provided by the Bogoliubov method applied to the coupled equations \eqref{eq:twocomp_time}.
 This procedure is outlined in Appendix\,C and the results are indicated with full lines in Figs.\,\ref{fig2}(a)-\ref{fig2}(b).
 Note that we focus here on {localized modes}, i.e. Bogoliubov modal functions $u_i(\boldsymbol r),v_i(\boldsymbol r)$ that decay exponentially to zero for $r\to\infty$.
-We show in Appendix\,B that this constraint corresponds to a mode frequency $\omega$ smaller than the continuum set by $|\mu|$, where $\mu$ is the effective chemical potential introduced above.
+We show in Appendix\,C that this constraint corresponds to a mode frequency $\omega$ smaller than the continuum set by $|\mu|$, where $\mu$ is the effective chemical potential introduced above.
 We now discuss the results for the various relevant regimes.
 We consider simple approaches for the limiting cases of weak and strong depletion of the bath and also investigate the intermediate regime of self-evaporation, corresponding to the absence of localized excitations.
 For simplicity, we restrict in this section to the case of equal masses $m_1=m_2\equiv m$ and equal intracoupling constants $g_{11}=g_{22}=g$.